How your R&D Tax Credit is paid depends on your financial situation and whether you’ve successfully optimised your claim.

-Through the scheme, you can claim up to 33% back on the money you invest in eligible R&D work back as government funding.
+Through the scheme, you can claim up to 33% of the money you invest in qualifying R&D costs back as government funding.

 The average R&D Tax Credits payout was worth £88,000 last year – serious money that could catapult your business to new heights of growth.

 How are R&D Tax Credits paid?

 R&D Tax Credits are paid as a cash credit, a reduction in your corporation tax liability, or as a rebate on tax you’ve already paid.
 Or, occasionally, a combination.

 If you’re profitable, and due to pay corporation tax, the R&D Tax Relief will decrease the amount of tax you have to pay.

 If your tax relief is worth more than the amount of corporation tax you’re expected to pay, you’ll receive a cash credit for the difference.

 If you’re unprofitable and aren’t required to pay any corporation tax, you’ll receive the value of your R&D Tax Credits as a cash lump sum.